 Every year, storm season creates a number of threats for Jacksonville residents.
-Even if the storm doesn’t progress into a hurricane the area could still become subject to flooding, power outages, and contamination to the water supply.
+Even if the storm doesn’t progress into a hurricane the area could still become subject to water damage, power outages, and contamination to the water supply.
 The threat of storm season is particularly stressful to those managing rental homes in the Jacksonville area.
 While the risk of damage and the process of making the proper precautions is still necessary, many people find the process less stressful with a professional Jacksonville property management specialist at the helm.
 Traditions Realty would like to present Property Management 101: Be Ready for Storm Season.

 Be Ready for Storm Season

 The only good thing about hurricanes is that they come with a decent amount of notice.
 Don’t wait until the bands come ashore to take precautions.
 While the storm is still sitting out at sea is the right time to get everything set just in case the worst should happen.
 Keep handy the contact information of a storm damage repair or a roof hail damage services contractor in case your house is hit hard, or if you can, tune up your home before the storm season starts.